Scottish Canoe Association's website - the official Association for Scotland, affiliated to the BCU.

 Bing Maps will help you find places mentioned.

 See Scottish Naval Exercise Areas Information for information about Naval Activity in Scottish coastal waters.
-The site is divided into 3 main sections dealing with the QHM Clyde (Gareloch and Loch Long), the Scottish Exercise Areas (SXAs) and activity at the Cape Wrath Firing Range.
+The site is divided into sections dealing with the QHM Clyde (Gareloch and Loch Long), the Scottish Exercise Areas (SXAs), Gunfacts (firing activity, particularly at the Cape Wrath Firing Range) and Subfacts, (submarine movements).
 See also the Ministry of Defence webpages for contacts, also referenced on the SCA site here.

 Scottish Outdoor Access Code - Statutory Access Rights and the Scottish Access Code came into effect 9 February 2005.
 The Land Reform (Scotland) Act 2003 grants some useful Rights & Responsibilities.
 Please exercise them appropriately.

 Scottish Marine Wildlife Code has some thoughts and ideas on enjoying our natural wildlife.